ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 11. 08Dec3
 Finalised all datasets and some formatting of the notebook.
 Researched how to create interactions between the simulated data.

+## 12. 09Dec19
+Performed some web research on characteristic relationships